Dranion/ifcb-cnn/README.md

 ### Pre-processing cont: Convolution Edition
 To make the dataset bigger and more accurate I'm trying a couple things.
 Currently, all that I'm running is rotate_images.
 You should put it at the folder you output the pre-processed images into, and it create and write copies of the image at 90, 180, and 270 degrees.
 This makes our dataset bigger.

+### Running the CNN
+Its super easy!
+Just point it at wherever you've output all your processed images.
+It will then grab the classes from the subdirectory structure, split the images randomly, with half for training and half for validation, and run a rudimentary CNN on them.
+Then it will output graphs.

+### Interpreting Graphs
+[ ] Write this

 # TO DO
 ##Short term
 - [ ] Create documentation for existing code